This course looks at strategies you can use to ensure that your use of email is clear, effective, and successful in the workplace

 Email is a widely used tool for business communications.
 The average office worker receives around 80 emails each day.
 This can cause tension, confusion, or other negative consequences for working professionals.
-In fact, a survey done by Sendmail Inc in 2013 found that 64% of working professionals suffer from such negative impact from emails.
-So, how can you avoid your emails causing such a negative impact?
+So, how can you avoid your emails causing a negative impact?
 And how can you write emails that get the results you want?

 This course looks at strategies you can use to ensure that your use of email is clear, effective, and successful.